 Select Sires Veterinarian Internship

-Interns assist with physical exams, herd health duties, the collection of blood or semen samples from bulls, and implementation of biosecurity measures.
-The internship is a minimum of 4 weeks long and is offered in spring and summer sessions.
+Interns assist with physical exams, herd health duties, the collection of blood or semen samples from bulls, and the implementation of biosecurity measures.
+The internship is a minimum of four weeks long and is offered in spring and summer sessions.